Table of Contents

-- Blumer’s Shelf-due to metastasis, mass in rectal pouch is found during rectal examination.
+- Blumer’s Shelf-due to metastasis, mass in the rectal pouch is found during the rectal examination.

-- Sister Mary Joseph nodule- This is subcutaneous metastasis in paraumblical area in advanced cases.
+- Sister Mary Joseph nodule- This is subcutaneous metastasis in the paraumblical area in advanced cases.

-- Virchow’s Nodes– metastatic nodes found behind the medial aspect of left clavicle.
+- Virchow’s Nodes– metastatic nodes found behind the medial aspect of the left clavicle.

 - Other cervical lymph nodes may be enlarged.